 The Organization uses a three-level hierarchy for fair value measurements based on the nature of inputs used in the valuation of an asset or liability as of the measurement date.
 The three-level hierarchy prioritizes within the measurement of fair value, the use of market-based information over entity-specific information.
 Fair value focuses on an exit price and is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The inputs or methodology used for valuing investments are not necessarily an indication of the risk associated with investing in those investments.
+The inputs or methodology used for valuing assets and liabilities are not necessarily an indication of the risk associated with investing in those assets and liabilities.